nwoltman/Firebolt/CONTRIBUTING.md

 A good commit log looks like this:

 ```
-subsystem: explaining the commit in one line
+subsystem: Explaining the commit in one line

 Body of commit message is a few lines of text, explaining things
 in more detail, possibly giving some background about the issue